-In Table 4, we present generated examples of SimCTG with different decoding methods given a specific prefix.9 From the results, we see that beam search produces undesirable sequence-level repetitions, resulting in low diversity and low generation perplexity.
+In Table 4, we present generated examples of SimCTG with different decoding methods given a specific prefix.11 From the results, we see that beam search produces undesirable sequence-level repetitions, resulting in low diversity and low generation perplexity.
 On the other hand, in the prefix, the person "Buchanan" criticizes the game.
 However, the result from nucleus sampling displays a contradicted semantic, resulting in a low coherence score as well as a high generation perplexity.

-8For contrastive search, we only vary the value of α and keep k constant to 8 as described in section §4.
+As for contrastive search, it generates a text that is semantically consistent to the prefix with a proper generation perplexity while obtaining the same diversity as that of the nucleus sampling.
+Additionally, it is worth emphasizing that, while the degeneration penalty in Eq.
+(5) encourages the model to generate diverse outputs, contrastive search is still able to generate reasonable repetitions as highlighted in Table 4.
+This is due to the incorporation of model confidence in Eq.
+(5) which enables the model to repeat the important content (e.g., person names or entity names) from the previous context like humans do.